 The top pop-up canopies are usually made of durable materials and come with the extras that make their designs convenient and easy to use.
 Read below for some of the highest-rated.

-The Impact Canopy’s small 4-foot-by-4-foot size makes it ideal for trips to the beach or park, especially when you need to change clothes.
-The lightweight, polyester fabric is dense so that no one can see through it.
-The 15 square foot changing area accommodates one or two people.
-However, that’s not its only use.
-The four sidewalls provide excellent sun or rain protection for one or two people, and the flaps tie open to view the scenery or watch a game.
-The canopy and the entire frame fold down to a small 8 inches by 8 inches by 47 inches—small enough to fit inside your car’s trunk.
+From Impact Canopy, this petite, 4-foot-by-4-foot tent size is ideal for trips to the beach or the park.
+Its lightweight, polyester fabric is dense enough not be see-through and provides excellent sun or rain protection for one or two people.
+When no longer needed, the canopy and its frame fold down to a petite package measuring 8 inches by 8 inches by 47 inches—small enough to fit inside your car’s trunk.

 The Advantages of Owning a Pop-Up Canopy